Enhanced Livelihoods Investment Initiative

 Acumen is working to change the way the world tackles poverty by investing in companies, leaders, and ideas.
 We invest patient capital in business models that deliver critical goods and services to the world’s poor, improving the lives of millions.
 Since 2001, Acumen has invested more than $88 million in 82 companies across South Asia and Africa.
 We are also working to build a global community of emerging leaders that believe in creating a more inclusive world through the tools of both business and philanthropy.
-Learn more and on Twitter @Acumen.
+Learn more on

 About the Clinton Giustra Enterprise Partnership

 The Clinton Giustra Enterprise Partnership established by President Bill Clinton and Canadian philanthropist Frank Giustra, combines the best of non-profit and for-profit approaches to create new enterprises that capitalize market opportunities to generate social impact and financial returns by addressing existing market gaps in developing country supply and distribution chains.

 The Clinton Giustra Enterprise Partnership has been refining its approach for several years and believes there is great potential to enhance the economic and social benefits of marginalized communities by incorporating these individuals into one of three “market-driven” models – Distribution Enterprises, Supply Chain Enterprises, and Training Center Enterprises.
 Through these models, the Enterprise Partnership seeks to help people work themselves out of poverty.

 About the Clinton Global Initiative